Caffeine Sleep Impact Calculator

 • Different half-life: try 3 hours for fast clearance and 8 hours for slow clearance to see the range of likely bedtime residuals.

-If you track sleep with a wearable or a journal, you can calibrate the model over time.
-Choose a half-life and threshold that best match nights when you slept well versus nights when you struggled.
-Eventually, the calculator becomes a practical planning aid instead of a one-time estimate.
+If you track sleep with a wearable or a journal, you can tune the half-life and threshold over time.
+The best settings are the ones that line up with nights when you slept well versus nights when late caffeine seemed to matter.
+Over time, the calculator can become a practical planning aid instead of a one-off estimate.

-A 5-hour half-life is a common default for healthy adults, but real-world values vary.
-Some people clear caffeine quickly and can drink coffee later without noticeable effects.
-Others metabolize it slowly and feel wired after a mid-afternoon drink.
+A 5-hour half-life is a common default for healthy adults, but real caffeine clearance varies.
+Some people clear caffeine quickly and can drink coffee later without noticing much, while others feel wired after a mid-afternoon cup.
 Factors that can shorten half-life include smoking and some lifestyle differences.
-Factors that can lengthen half-life include pregnancy, certain medications, liver conditions, and genetic differences in enzymes involved in caffeine metabolism.
+Factors that can lengthen it include pregnancy, certain medications, liver conditions, and genetic differences in caffeine metabolism.

 If you do not know your half-life, these practical starting points are reasonable: